magarpratik/nc-news/README.md

 ## Running the app

-Execute `npm start` to run the app in development mode.\
+Navigate to the project folder by executing `cd nc-news` and `npm start` to run the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Minimum requirements

+Node v16.11.1